 Mitchell Shire Council is also responsible for enforcing State and Local Laws relating to such matters as land use planning, environment protection, public health, traffic and parking and animal management.

-Councils register the dogs and cats in their municipality, to promote responsible pet ownership and assist in tracing the owners of stray animals.
+Councils register the dogs and cats in their municipality, promotes responsible pet ownership and assists in tracing the owners of stray animals.

 Councils have a range of responsibilities under both State and Federal Laws.
 Where appropriate, councils may make local laws which provide additional detail about how they exercise this authority.